gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Wikimania 2017: first opportunity to discuss the draft strategic direction.
 Largest event in the Wikimedia movement

 Language, metaphors.
-Some inspiration from Nadia Eghbal's research report for the Ford Foundation: `Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure <https://www.fordfoundation.org/work/learning/research-reports/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/>`__
+Some inspiration from Nadia Eghbal's research report for the Ford Foundation\ [#EghbalRoadsBridges]_

+.. [#EghbalRoadsBridges] `Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure <https://www.fordfoundation.org/work/learning/research-reports/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/>`__.
+Nadia Eghbal.
+Ford Foundation, 2016.

 Simple language, more universal words to avoid jargon, and easier to translate